captn3m0/google-sre-ebook/README.md

 ![Cover](cover.jpg)

-Generates a EPUB for the Google SRE Book.
+Generates a EPUB/MOBI for the Google SRE Book.

 Original sources are downloaded from https://landing.google.com/sre/

-Review and run the `bootstrap.sh` script to generate the EPUB.
+Review and run the `bootstrap.sh` script to generate the EPUB and MOBI files

-**Note**: Currently relies on python2 and pip to install dependencies and does not setup a virtualenv.
-Please review the script and edit as per your needs.
-If you have [direnv](https://direnv.net/) installed, it will set up the virtualenv for you after you run `direnv allow`.
+Requirements:

+- Ruby
+- bundler
+- Installs nokogiri